-Kirby-wise, let's also not forget the fact that he saved Link, Zelda, Peach, Yoshi, Meta Knight, Ice Climbers, R.O.B, Snake, and Wario SINGLEHANDEDLY from the trophification.
+The fact that Kirby saved Link, Zelda, Peach, Yoshi, Meta Knight, Ice Climbers, R.O.B, Snake, and Wario singlehandedly from the trophification.

 Not to mention the battleship itself, which looks like a star destroyer that Took a Level in Badass.
 Ganondorf and Bowser.
 Commanding a star destroyer.
 Which they blew up a floating island to even use.